binaryphile/rubsh/README.md

 myfile, the variable.
 Unsurprisingly, changing the variable contents changes the filename targeted by the function.

+The scope of the myfile variable (local to the current function or global) depends on a couple things.

-If the variable myfile already existed, then its current scope (global or local) remains in effect.
+If the variable myfile existed when #new was called, then its existing scope remains in effect.
+This way you can directly control the scope with your own declaration prior to calling #new.

 Otherwise the variable is created globally by default.
 This may be what you want, in which case the normal invocation is fine.

+Hash variables are the one exception to this, since they require explicit declaration.
+You should either declare hash variables yourself before instantiating their object, or use the following syntax instead.

-However, global scoping may not always be what you want.
-If you are in the body of a function and want a local myfile declaration, you can use an alternate syntax:
+Global scoping may not always be what you want.
+If you are in the body of a function and want a local variable declaration, you can use an alternate syntax:

     $(File myfile ^ ~/sample.txt)

 The caret instead of equals sign tells the method to generate an eval statement on stdout.
-The statement both declares the variable local, as well as instantiates the object.
+The statement both declares the variable local and also instantiates the object.
 The statement is captured and executed by the bash shell substitution `$()`.

 The caret was chosen to be reminiscent of bash's redirection operators.

+This method works for hash variables as well, so they do not require a separate declaration of your own.

 Features
 --------